joaoacastro/joaoacastro/README.md

     <br>
     <ul align="justify">
         <li>
             🎓 Education: Degree in Audiovisual Production from Centro Universitário Senac, along with various courses focused on web development and programming (Alura, Udemy, Dio, Nerdin).
+I also started a degree in Systems Analysis and Development at Anhembi Morumbi.
         </li>
             <br>
         <li>